postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 ### Ubuntu

-For Ubuntu, we compile and ship Debian packages that include everything needed to install and run the extension.
-The package is created on Ubuntu 22.04, so only Ubuntu 22.04 (Jammy) is supported using this installation method.
+For Ubuntu, we compile and ship packages that include everything needed to install and run the extension.
+At the moment, only Ubuntu 22.04 (Jammy) is supported.

 #### Add our sources